paketo-buildpacks/rfcs/text/0061-promote-ubi-stack.md

 Initially repositories were added to to paketo-community to reflect that they were under early development.

 The ubi stack has been being built and published since August 2023.
-Except where is implements advanced features like multi-arch it uses the common automation, and the team is working to integrate the advanced featurs back into the common versions of the automation flows.
+Except where it implements advanced features like multi-arch it uses the common automation, and the team is working to integrate the advanced features back into the common versions of the automation flows.

 No major updates are planned to the stack, it already implements multi-arch and the only planned updates are to keep it up to date with newer releases of ubi 8.